Nitishprasadverma/all-about-react/react/Hitesh/password-generator/README.md

+# this Project is implemented with the help of various hooks

+which is #useState #useCallback #useEffect (is used to trigger the passwordGenerator when (NumberAllowed , characterAllowed, copy even setPassword and length ) any one of them changes will generate a new password) and #useRef -> for selecting the password with the help of #useRef ,

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.